FamilySearch/gedcomx-php/README.md

 * **GEDCOM X RS Client**

   Functionality to interact with a [GEDCOM X RS](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/rs-specification.md) compliant web service.
 GEDCOM X RS is a RESTful specification that defines a set of [application states](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/rs-specification.md#4-application-states) for a genealogical data application.
-This allows you to read the state of a Person, Relationship, Source Description, and more.
-Take a look as some [examples](https://github.com/FamilySearch/gedcomx-php/wiki/Accessing-a-GEDCOM-X-RS-API).
+This allows you to read the state of a Person, Relationship, Source Description, or other state.
+Take a look as some [examples](https://github.com/FamilySearch/gedcomx-php/wiki/Accessing-a-GEDCOM-X-RS-API) of establishing a RESTful state.

 * **FamilySearch API Interface**